orchardman333/crist-apples/README.md

 2. Storage Transfer

 This application is written using a hybrid form of the MEAN stack.
 It utilizes:
-Node.js, Express web framework, AngularJS, and MySQL
+Node.js, Express web framework, AngularJS, and MySQL.

 ## Installation
 Installation is easy using these steps on Windows: